 I believe that everyone has a story to tell, but not everyone has the desire to be a storyteller.
 I love to use my writing to help people share their stories in the wider community, inspiring and moving stories that might otherwise remain untold.
 I provide an unbiased insight into various topics and experiences, allowing the reader to make up their own mind and come to their own conclusions about the subject matter.
 I enjoy writing creative nonfiction because of the creative licence the genre affords the author.
 Creative nonfiction also provides a way for people to tell their stories but maintain their privacy.

-I am working on making my books available in paperback.
-For now, you can purchase eBook copies directly from my website.
+You can purchase eBook copies directly from my website.
 By purchasing books directly, you are helping self-published authors like me earn more per copy.
-However, my books are also available from Kobo and Google Play Books.

 As a young woman in the 1950s, Sarah vehemently pursues her vocational dream of being a nurse, facing constant pressures from family tradition and the culture of the time.
 In the throes of a thriving career, Sarah is determined to balance work, marriage and motherhood despite relentless challenges.